Roch Thériault: Death and aftermath

 On February 26, 2011, at age 63, Thériault was found dead near his cell at Dorchester Penitentiary.
 His death is believed to be the result of an altercation with his cellmate, Matthew Gerrard MacDonald, a 60-year-old convicted murderer from Port au Port, Newfoundland and Labrador, who was charged with the killing.
 MacDonald pleaded guilty to second-degree murder and was sentenced to life in prison, having already been serving a life sentence for a previous murder charge.
-MacDonald had stabbed Thériault in the neck with a shiv, walked to the guards' station, handed them the weapon, and proclaimed "That piece of shit is down on the range.
+MacDonald had stabbed Thériault in the neck with a shiv, walked to the officers station, handed them the weapon, and proclaimed "That piece of shit is down on the range.
 Here's the knife, I've sliced him up."